Bill of Rights Act

 What has my school done to comply with the law?

 The Belvidere School District has established policy and procedures to respond to this new legislation.
-We have appointed Mrs. Jessica McKinney as the District Anti-Bulling Coordinator along with an Anti-Bulling Specialist at each school; Ms. Laura Svendsen, High School, Ms. Janine Belsky, Oxford Street School and Mrs. Sue March, Third Street School.
+We have appointed Ms. Jessica McKinney as the District Anti-Bulling Coordinator along with an Anti-Bulling Specialist at each school; Ms. Courtney Kopf, High School, and Ms. Janine Belsky, Oxford Street School.
 A Safety Team has been established and teacher training will be ongoing throughout the school year.